Trump team files letter saying they want to challenge hush money verdict based on Supreme Court immunity ruling - KESQ

 (CNN) — Donald Trump’s legal team filed a letter Monday seeking to challenge the former president’s conviction in his New York criminal hush money trial based on the US Supreme Court ruling on presidential immunity, a source told CNN.

-The Manhattan district attorney’s office did not file its sentencing submission Monday as expected, according to a source.
-The district attorney’s office declined to comment on the matter.

-Trump’s longshot bid to challenge his conviction follows the high court ruling earlier in the day that presidents have an absolute immunity from prosecution for core official acts.
+The longshot bid to challenge Trump’s New York conviction follows the Supreme Court decision that presidents have an absolute immunity from prosecution for core official acts.
 It comes as the 2024 Republican presumptive presidential nominee seeks to avoid other pre-election trials in the three most significant criminal prosecutions he faces.

+In the letter, Trump’s legal team cited the Supreme Court’s decision and suggested postponing his sentencing next week, a source familiar with the effort told CNN.

+The former president’s lawyers argued that the ruling confirmed their position that Manhattan District Attorney Alvin Bragg should not have been allowed to offer evidence at the trial regarding Trump’s “official acts” and, as a result, the jury’s guilty verdict should be set aside.

+The Manhattan district attorney’s office did not file its sentencing submission Monday as expected, according to a separate source.

+The district attorney’s office declined to comment on the letter Monday night.

-The 6-3 decision, which split along ideological lines, found that Trump may claim immunity from criminal prosecution for some of the actions he took as president before leaving office, likely delaying cases – like his federal election subversion trial related to his actions on January 6, 2021 – even further.
+The Supreme Court, in the 6-3 decision that split along ideological lines, ruled that Trump may claim immunity from criminal prosecution for some of the actions he took as president before leaving office, likely delaying cases – like his federal election subversion trial related to his actions on January 6, 2021 – even further.

 Trump’s sentence is up to the judge, and it could include prison time or probation.
 Merchan set that sentencing hearing for July 11.